 Participants must successfully complete all three courses to apply for the Iowa Paraeducator Generalist Certificate.
 All applicants must be a minimum of 18 years of age and must have a high school diploma or graduate equivalent diploma (GED) and will need to provide verification.
 Fingerprinting is required prior to submitting your application.
 All applicants are required to undergo a DCI/FBI background check.
 This is performed by the Board of Educational Examiners when the application is submitted.
-The BOEE has a fee of $50, effective July 1, 2017, for the generalist certificate and a fee of $75 for the background check.
+The BOEE has a fee of $40 for the generalist certificate and a fee of $75 for the background check.

 Paraeducator Certification Level II - Adding a Concentration Area to Paraeducator Certificate

 An Area of Concentration can be added to a Paraeducator Certificate.
 In order to be eligible for the Area of Concentration courses, a paraeducator must have completed the Generalist courses and have a Paraeducator Certificate with the BOEE.
 Great Prairie offers the Early Childhood, Special Education and English as a Second Language Areas of Concentration.
 An Area of Concentration can be added after completing one of the approved courses, by logging into your BOEE Application, https://www.boee.iowa.gov/you-